helpbuttons/hb-docs/docs/English/2philosophy.md

 The ideal state of Helpbuttons is **a network of networks** — instances that federate to share users and content between them, facilitating cooperation and mutual support across communities without centralized control.

+Beyond the software itself, Helpbuttons is a project for promoting collaboration.
+We build alliances with organizations, associations, and public institutions that share our values, contributing the technical infrastructure as our part of a broader effort.
+We are also developing accompaniment programmes — combining digital literacy training and education in free and open-source software — to give people the tools and confidence to participate in this new landscape on their own terms.
+Technology is only useful when people understand it, can question it, and can make it their own.

 ---

 ## Core values